Corporate Training 101: The Basics

 Soft Skills Training: How to Organize It in the Workplace →

-5. Product knowledge training
+5. Product and service knowledge training

-Product knowledge is a skill where your team members fully understand and can confidently speak with customers about what you offer: its features, benefits, uses, and costs.
 This training is often included in the onboarding program for new hires.
-It also can be useful for employees who need to refresh their knowledge on the company’s products and services, and is conducted when a new feature or a new product is introduced so that the staff is always up to date.
+It also can be useful for employees who need to refresh their knowledge on the company’s products and services and is conducted when a new feature or a new product is introduced so employees are always up to date.

-1. Instructor-led classroom training
+1. Instructor-led classroom training (ILT)

 Pros